EwanThomas/ministore/README.md

 # Shortcuts

-I would like the images cached but time is **very** tight for me at the moment and so I have used Kingfisher via SPM.
+Time is **very** tight for me at the moment and so there are at least two shortcuts.

+#### Image caching
+Image caching is necessary for a decent UX in my opinion and so I am using Kingfisher via SMP.

 After cloning if the app does not compile please do `File ` -> `Packages` -> `Reset Package Caches`.

+#### Error handling
+Errors are not handled the view layer, they are everywhere else though.

 # Architecture